awsdocs/aws-systems-manager-user-guide/doc_source/tagging-managed-instances.md

 **Note**
 Machines that have been registered for use with Systems Manager in a hybrid environment begin with `mi-`, such as `mi-0471e04240EXAMPLE`\.
 EC2 instances have IDs that begin with `i-`, such as `i-02573cafcfEXAMPLE`\.

 1. Run the following command to tag a managed node\.
+Replace each *example resource placeholder* with your own information\.

 ------
 #### [ Linux & macOS ]